 The sale and purchase agreement sets out all the agreed terms and conditions of the sale.

 Your lawyer or conveyancer should prepare the sale and purchase agreement if you are selling privately.
 They should also check it before you sign.
-You can also purchase them from the Auckland District Law Society(external link)(external link) (ADLS).
+You can also purchase printed and digital sale and purchase agreement forms online.

 When you and the buyer are in agreement, you both sign the sale and purchase agreement, and it becomes legally binding.